MahabirGupt/06-Components/README.md

 # 06-Components
-This project about using CSS to build AN ACCORDION COMPONENT.
+This project is about using CSS to build AN ACCORDION COMPONENT.